Physical Therapy

 Academic and Program Standards

-The Physical Therapy Program at Russell Sage College is a professional education program at the clinical doctorate degree level.
-Students enrolled in the program must demonstrate achievement in academic and clinical competencies necessary for the professional practice of physical therapy and meet academic standards consistent with graduate school criteria.
-Students must demonstrate effective professional behavior as detailed in the program’s Standards of Professional Behavior.
+The Doctor of Physical Therapy Program at Russell Sage College is a professional education program at the clinical doctorate degree level.
+Students enrolled in the program must meet Russell Sage Graduate School and Doctor of Physical Therapy Program academic standards and demonstrate clinical competencies necessary for the professional practice of physical therapy.
+Students are expected to demonstrate Professional Behavior in accordance with the Program's Standards of Professional Behavior, APTA Code of Ethics and Guide to Professional Conduct, and the Russell Sage College Student Code of Conduct.

 1. Grade Point Average (GPA)